 What are the secrets to a happy family?

-There are many definitions of family, so your family might look different from other families.
-There are some commonalities that all families have, but there are also some bad habits.
 Because of its flexibility, “Family” is an interesting term.
 Your family may look completely different from the one next door or down the street.
 Your family may consist of eight people, while your friends might have three.
-Despite all the variables and flexibility, there are still commonalities among happy families and those who are not.
+Despite all the variables and flexibility, there are still commonalities between happy families and those who are not.

 What makes happy families happy